tuckerbohman5/tuckerbohman5.github.io/_posts/2016-4-11-Building-My-First-Single-Page-Application-Using-AngularJS.md

 end
 ```

 Now if we start the rails server `rails s` and navigate to localhost:3000/api/v1/schools we will see the JSON for all of the schools.
 Pretty awesome right?
 Well we are just getting started.
-I will go ahead and create the rest of the controllers we need.
+I will go ahead and create the rest of the controllers we need but we now have a basic API set up.
+Now what?
+In the next post we will look into how exactly we connect our rails API to angular.JS.

-I will go ahead and create the rest of the controllers.